Which of the following is an advantage of sexual reproduction ove... | Channels for Pearson+

 1

-Understand the basic definitions: Sexual reproduction involves the combination of genetic material from two parents, leading to offspring with genetic variation.
-Asexual reproduction involves a single organism reproducing without the genetic input from another organism, resulting in offspring that are genetically identical to the parent.
+Understand the difference between sexual and asexual reproduction.
+Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single parent producing offspring that are genetically identical to itself.

-Consider the advantages of genetic diversity: Increased genetic diversity in sexual reproduction can lead to a greater ability for a population to adapt to changing environments, as there is a wider range of traits that may be beneficial under different conditions.
+Consider the advantages of genetic diversity.
+Increased genetic diversity in a population can lead to a greater ability to adapt to changing environments, as there is a wider range of traits that may be beneficial in different situations.

-Evaluate the options: 'Faster reproduction rate' is typically an advantage of asexual reproduction, as it does not require finding a mate and can occur rapidly.
-'Stable genetic makeup' is also an advantage of asexual reproduction, as it produces genetically identical offspring.
-'Less energy expenditure' is generally associated with asexual reproduction, as it does not involve the complex processes of mating and gamete production.
+Recognize that genetic diversity is a key advantage of sexual reproduction.
+This diversity arises from the combination of different alleles during the process of fertilization, leading to offspring that are genetically unique.

-Identify the correct advantage: The correct advantage of sexual reproduction is 'Increased genetic diversity,' as it allows for new combinations of genes, which can be beneficial for survival and adaptation.
+Evaluate the options given in the problem.
+'Produces genetically identical offspring' and 'Requires only one parent' are characteristics of asexual reproduction, not advantages of sexual reproduction.

-Conclude by understanding the evolutionary significance: Increased genetic diversity through sexual reproduction is a key factor in the evolution of species, as it provides the raw material for natural selection to act upon, potentially leading to the development of advantageous traits over generations.
+Conclude that the correct advantage of sexual reproduction over asexual reproduction is 'Increased genetic diversity', as it allows for greater adaptability and survival potential in changing environments.

 Watch next